csBlackWolf/TZBot/README.md

 # TZBot
 A custom Telegram Bot in JS for learning purpose.

-## Documentation and installation instructions are coming soon!
+## :warning: Documentation and installation instructions are coming soon! :warning: